jonesaaron993/WeatherSMS/README.md

 https://www.twilio.com/blog/2016/04/how-to-send-a-text-message-with-python.html

 **IMPORTANT:** Initially Twilio is free, but eventually you will have to pay for their service.
 I run this python script once a day to give me the weather in my area, which amounts to 0.01&#65504; per SMS.
+Since Twilio gives you around $15 of free starting cash, you can send about 150,000 SMS if you only send one per day.

 To get the weather for my location, I used [pyowm](https://github.com/csparpa/pyowm), which is a wrapper of [OpenWeatherMap](https://openweathermap.org/).